Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/lesson-plan.md

 - Cover all of https://github.com/paritytech/xcm-format

-  - Walk though of document.... maybe too verbose?
+  - Walk though of document... maybe too verbose?
     Needs to be parsed into slides.
     Likely V3 as we will deliver in July 2022.

 - Instancing
 - Aggregation